-6 Offbeat Treks In North Bengal You Need to Check Out
+Six Offbeat Treks In North Bengal You Need to Check Out!

-Jorpokhri is also home to many a Himalayan Salamanders.
+When you are here, the Jorpokhri Wildlife Sanctuary simply cannot be missed.
+Jorpokhri is home to many a Himalayan Salamanders.
 Spot the Kanchenjunga on one side and enjoy the lush Darjeeling and Kurseong landscapes on the other.
 Also add Lepchajagat and Pashupati Market to your itinerary!
-You can begin this trek Manebhanjan, and enjoy Sukiapokhari along the way, or reach here from Siliguri.
-Check out this gorgeous heritage stay here.
+You can begin this trek from Manebhanjan, and enjoy Sukiapokhari along the way, or reach here from Siliguri.

 Takdah is a small town 28km from Darjeeling, named so because of the clouds of fog and mist it is perennially under.
-It’s at a 4,000 feet altitude.
+It’s at a height of 4,000 feet.
 The quaint town has some of Darjeeling’s finest tea plantations.
 Also visit the large Orchid Center here, one of the best in Asia.
 And do make a trip to Tinchuley, Darjeeling’s hidden gem, only 3km from Takdah.
-Witness a sunrise here for an experience of a lifetime, and enjoy the coolness of the river Teesta and experience nature like never before.
+Witness a sunrise here for an experience of a lifetime, enjoy the coolness of the river Teesta and experience nature like never before.

 Located at the foothills of the Singalila National Park, Srikhola is the place to visit if you want to enjoy the mountains.
 Pack your fishing gear and unwind by the mountain stream that flows through the village brimming with trout.
 Walk on the hanging wooden bridge or through the forest to spot birds like the blue magpie.

-One of the most popular treks in North Bengal is the Sundakhpu trail.
-But one of the lesser known gems is the town of Phalut, 20km away from Sundakhpu.
-It is located at an altitude of about 11,811 feet – one of the highest peaks of its range.
+One of the most popular treks in north Bengal is the Sandakhpu trail.
+But one of the lesser known gems is the town of Phalut, 20km away from Sandakhpu.
+It is located inside Singalila National Park, at an altitude of about 11,811 feet – one of the highest peaks of its range.
 The trek to Phalut is one that will connect you with nature.
 You can spot the mighty Everest peak on this journey, and experience the most awesome views of the Kanchenjunga.
 The forests you will pass through are full of silver firs, chestnut trees and magnolias.